 Personal Data = data relating to a living individual who can be identified from that data, either alone or with other information in the data controller’s possession.
 GDPR has a wide definition which says “’Personal Data’ means information relating to an identified or identifiable natural person ‘Data Subject’; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identity such as a name, an identification, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person”.
 It is important to remember however that Personal Data does not have a set specific exclusive list of things that are Personal Data, like the lists that define PII in some US laws.
 It includes opinions about, and intentions in relation to the data subject.
 Personal data can therefore include names, addresses, National Insurance (social security) numbers and CCTV images of individuals.
 This definition is expanded by GDPR Recital 26 and GDPR Article 4.

 Privacy Impact Assessment = a privacy impact assessment (often known as a PIA) is a process to identify data protection and privacy risk.
 PIAs were developed by the UK ICO who first published their PIA handbook in December 2007.
-The GDPR features PIAs (now called data protection impact assessments or DPIAs) in GDPR Article 35.
+GDPR features PIAs (now called data protection impact assessments or DPIAs) in GDPR Article 35.
 In some cases (outlined in GDPR Article 35) DPIAs will be mandatory.
 They are effectively a risk assessment looking at data protection risks.
 There is no set format but we have provided tailored made DPIA processes for organisations and handbooks and training.
-DPIAs are subject to inspection by data protection regulators and in some cases prior authorisation to data processing will be required where a DPIA shows an unacceptable level of risk.
+DPIAs are subject to inspection by DPAs and in some cases prior authorisation to data processing will be required where a DPIA shows an unacceptable level of risk.
 There is more information on DPIAs in our GDPR FAQs.

 Processing = obtaining, recording, holding, or carrying out any operation on personal data.
 It includes organisation or alteration; retrieval or use; disclosure and anonymisation, blocking or destruction.
 Most operations in relation to personal data will constitute processing.